Zabba Lindner And the Rhythm' Stix (Germany)

 Songs From the Cold Seas (1994)

 French (of Algerian origin) Ambient and ethnic musician .
-He started in the 70's as the keyboard and violin player in the chamber Jazz-Rock group ZNR.
+He started in the 70's as the keyboard and violin player in the chamber jazz-rock group ZNR.
 After leaving the group, he started his solo career that was based around him combining elements of Ambient and ethnic musics.
 Zazou collaborated with a host of musicians, among them: Dead Can Dance, Bjork, Lightwave, Harold Budd, Bill Laswell, Ryuichi Sakamoto, Mark Isham and others.
 I am not really sure how much of his solo output could qualify as EM, but the ones listed above should be interesting.
 Hector Zazou died on September 8, 2008.

 Zebras (USA)

-Spirit Soars (1982)
+The Spirit Soars (1980)

 Very obscure electronic ensemble with five synth players based in North Texas State University.